usnistgov/ndn-dpdk/container/fib/README.md

 4. Allocate new entries in each replica.
    If allocation fails, revert the update in the tree.
 5. Insert or replace new entries in each replica.
-6. Release the memory of old entries via RCU.
+6. Release the memory of old entries after an RCU grace period.

 The FIB uses the [fibreplica](./fibreplica) package to access replicas that are implemented in C.